UthmanM1/Premium-credit-analyst-portfolio/credit_analyst_portfolio/portfolio/4_monzo_case_study/monzo_lending_case_study.md

 ## Executive Summary

 Monzo has grown from a prepaid card to a full-service bank with over 9 million UK customers.
-Its lending portfolio — covering personal loans, overdrafts, and credit cards — represents both a significant revenue opportunity and a key risk management challenge.
+Its lending portfolio covering personal loans, overdrafts, and credit cards, represents both a significant revenue opportunity and a key risk management challenge.

 This case study analyses Monzo's current lending position, identifies strategic opportunities, and proposes a data-driven approach to improving credit underwriting outcomes.
 The central recommendation is a **risk-tiered dynamic pricing model** combined with an **early intervention framework** that uses behavioural transaction data — a capability uniquely available to Monzo as a primary bank account provider.